MixLM: High-Throughput and Effective LLM Ranking via Text-Embedding Mix-Interaction

 \section{Abstract}

-Large language models (LLMs) excel at capturing semantic nuances and therefore show impressive relevance ranking performance in modern recommendation and search systems.
-However, they suffer from high computational overhead under industrial latency and throughput requirements.
-In particular, cross-encoder ranking systems often create long context prefill-heavy workloads, as the model has to be presented with the user, query and item information.
-To this end, we propose \textbf{MixLM}, a novel LLM-based ranking framework, which significantly improves the system throughput via reducing the input context length, while preserving the semantic strength of cross-encoder rankers.
-In contrast to a standard ranking system where the context is presented to the model as pure text, we propose to use \textbf{mix-interaction}, a mixture of text and embedding tokens to represent the input.
-Specifically, MixLM encodes all items in the catalog into a few embedding tokens and stores in a nearline cache.
-The encoded item descriptions are used during online inference, effectively reducing the item length from a few thousand text tokens to a few embedding tokens.
-We share insights from deploying our MixLM framework to a real-world search application at LinkedIn, including a detailed discussion of our training pipelines, as well as a thorough analysis of our online serving infrastructure optimization.
-Comparing with strong baselines, MixLM increased throughput by 10.0x under the same latency budget, while maintaining relevance metrics.
-The efficiency gains delivered by MixLM enabled full-traffic deployment of LLM-powered search, which resulted in a significant 0.47\% increase in Daily Active Users (DAU) in online A/B tests.
+Large language models (LLMs) capture rich semantic signals and achieve strong relevance ranking performance in modern search and recommendation systems, but their high computational cost poses challenges under industrial latency and throughput constraints.
+In particular, cross-encoder rankers incur prefill-heavy inference due to long contexts combining user, query, and item text.
+We propose \textbf{MixLM}, an LLM-based ranking framework that substantially improves throughput by reducing input context length while preserving the semantic strength of cross-encoder interaction.
+MixLM introduces a \textbf{mixed-interaction} representation that combines text tokens with learned embedding tokens.
+Item descriptions are pre-encoded into a small number of embedding tokens and stored in a nearline cache, reducing online item context from thousands of text tokens to a few embeddings at inference time.
+We describe the end-to-end training pipeline and serving optimizations for deploying MixLM in a production LinkedIn search system.
+Under a fixed latency budget and comparable relevance metrics, MixLM improves throughput by 10.0$\times$ over strong baselines and by 75.9$\times$ over full-text LLM rerankers.
+These efficiency gains enabled full-traffic deployment of LLM-powered search, resulting in a 0.47\% increase in Daily Active Users (DAU) in online A/B experiments.